Dialogue of Jason and Papiscus: Dating and authorship

 Lahey (2007) dates the Dialogue to c.
 140 and considers a date of c.
 160 unlikely since the Dialogue is believed to be a source or model for the Dialogue with Trypho, which is itself dated c.
 160.

-Maximus the Confessor (7th century, or possibly 6th century if mainly the work of John of Scythopolis as suggested by Hans Urs von Balthasar), notes that Clement of Alexandria, in the (now lost) sixth book of his Hypotyposes ascribes the Dialogue to Luke the Evangelist, though Maximus himself ascribes the authorship to Ariston of Pella, in Latin Aristo Pellaeus, an author whom Eusebius mentions in connection with emperor Hadrian and Simon bar Kokhba.
-No further trace of an attribution to Luke or Ariston is extant.
-Since the Dialogue was known to Celsus, Origen, Jerome and the later Latin translator "Celsus Africanus," none of whom names an author, the testimony of Maximus is now disregarded.
+Maximus the Confessor (7th century, or possibly 6th century if mainly the work of John of Scythopolis as suggested by Hans Urs von Balthasar), notes that Clement of Alexandria, in the (now lost) sixth book of his Hypotyposes ascribes the Dialogue to Luke the Evangelist, though Maximus himself ascribes the authorship to Aristo Pellaeus, an Eastern apologist and chronicler whom Eusebius mentions in connection with emperor Hadrian and Simon bar Kokhba.
+Although some doubt the testimony of Maximus, citing the absence of multiple attestation, many scholarly examinations of the dialogue readily accept Aristonian authorship.

-Scholarship

 F. C. Conybeare proposed the hypothesis (1898) that two later traditions, the Dialogue of Athanasius and Zacchaeus (Greek, 4th century) and the Dialogue of Timothy and Aquila (Greek, 6th century), were based on an earlier text, and identified that text as the Dialogue of Jason and Papiscus.
 His thesis was not widely accepted.